 In a steady state, when the leader is appending and replicating log entries, the latest majority-replicated entry is exactly the committed one.
-However, it is a bit more complicated right after a leader change.
+However, it becomes more complicated right after a leader change.
 When a new leader is elected in a tablet, it appends a no-op entry to the tablet's Raft log and replicates it, as described in the Raft protocol.
-Before this no-op entry is replicated, we consider the tablet unavailable for reading up-to-date values and accepting read-modify-write operations.
-This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persistent and in-memory data structures, and it is only possible after we know that all entries in the new leader's log are committed.
+Before this no-op entry is replicated, the tablet is considered unavailable for reading up-to-date values and accepting read-modify-write operations.
+This is because the new tablet leader needs to be able to guarantee that all previous Raft-committed entries are applied to RocksDB and other persistent and in-memory data structures, and it is only possible after it is known that all entries in the new leader's log are committed.

 Leader leases: reading the latest data in case of a network partition

-Leader leases are a mechanism for a tablet leader to establish its authority for a certain short time period in order to avoid the following inconsistency:
+Leader leases are a mechanism for a tablet leader to establish its authority for a certain short time period to avoid the following inconsistency:

 - The client reads a stale value from the old leader.

-The leader lease mechanism in YugabyteDB prevents this inconsistency.
-It works as follows:
+The leader lease mechanism in YugabyteDB prevents this inconsistency, as follows:

-Note that we are not relying on any kind of clock synchronization for this leader lease implementation, as we're only sending time intervals over the network, and each server operates in terms of its local monotonic clock.
-The only two requirements to the clock implementation are:
+Note that there is no reliance on any kind of clock synchronization for this leader lease implementation, as only time intervals are sent over the network, and each server operates in terms of its local monotonic clock.
+The following are the only two requirements to the clock implementation:

 Bounded monotonic clock drift rate between different servers.
-E.g. if we use the standard Linux assumption of less than 500µs per second drift rate, we could account for it by multiplying all delays mentioned above by 1.001.
+For example, if the standard Linux assumption of less than 500µs per second drift rate is used, it could be accounted for by multiplying all delays mentioned previously by 1.001.

 The monotonic clock does not freeze.
-E.g. if we're running on a VM which freezes temporarily, the hypervisor needs to refresh the VM's clock from the hardware clock when it starts running again.
+For example, if running takes place on a virtual machine which freezes temporarily, the hypervisor needs to refresh the virtual machine's clock from the hardware clock when it starts running again.